tmtorr/capstone_public_overview/README.md

 <div> </div>
 <p align="center">
-All-in-all the project was a success and highly educational.
+All-in-all the project was a success and highly educational
 </p>

+<div> </div>

+<p align="center"> ... </p>
 <p align="center">
   Please note : The source code is set to private, however if you're interested in the technical aspects of this project I may be able to talk to my team members and show you the inner workings!
 </p>